Chapter 16 Automatic Derivatives

 , and inverse

-, there are special extensions provided by NIMBLE for CppAD called (in CppAD terms) “atomics”.
+, there are special extensions provided by NIMBLE for CppAD called (in CppAD jargon) “atomics”.
 By default, these atomics will be used and often improve efficiency.
 There may be cases where they decrease efficiency, which might include when the matrix operands are small or contain many zeros.
 To compare results with and without use of the atomics, they can be turned off with a set of options:

 nimbleOptions(useADmatMultAtomic = FALSE) # for %*%